Introduction

 Schedules and Prices

-Mount Rainier National Park operates on a year-round schedule, but individual facilities and services may have varying operational hours depending on the season.
+Mount Rainier National Park operates year-round, but individual facilities and services may have varying operational hours depending on the season.
 The visitor centers and ranger stations have specific hours, so be sure to check the official website for the most accurate information.

 As for the entrance fees, individuals are charged $15, while a vehicle pass costs $30 and is valid for seven consecutive days.
 For frequent visitors, the annual pass, priced at $55, offers unlimited entry for one year.